nolim1t/nolim1t.github.io/_posts/2017-05-30-crypto-trading-on-bitmex.md

 I first started experimenting on Poloniex.
 First with ETH/ETC, then with DASH.

-I made a fair bit with DASH, but also lost some of it with a BTC long getting liquidated (thanks to a flash crash).
-Lesson - I'll make sure I set stops properly before I log out!
+I made a fair bit with DASH, but also lost some of it with a BTC long getting liquidated on bitmex (thanks to a flash crash).
+Lesson - I'll make sure I set stops as a limit sell rather than limit market.

 The advantage of Poloniex is you can cash out in multiple crypto if you don't like holding bitcoin.